PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Related Work

 \subsection{Language Model v.s.
 Time Series}

-Transformers have demonstrated remarkable success in Large Language Models (LLMs)\cite{yang2019xlnet}.
-Techniques such as rotary position embedding (RoPE)\cite{DBLP:journals/ijon/SuALPBL24} and linear attention bias (ALiBi)\cite{press2021train} have proven effective in enhancing positional encoding and improving attention efficiency in large-scale models~\cite{sturua2024jina,touvron2023llama,bai2023qwen}.
-Among these, ALiBi~\cite{press2021train} introduces a simple query-key bias with a penalty that is proportional to their distance.
-However, unlike natural language, time series data exhibits a distinct periodic nature~\cite{xu2024cyclenet,fan2025pdg2seq,wu2021autoformer,wen2022transformers}.
-To bridge the gap, we extend the ALiBi bias by incorporating periodicity, enabling the model to capture repetitive seasonal trends\footnote{Although originally proposed to address input length extrapolation in natural language processing~\cite{press2021train}, ALiBi stands out for its simplicity, robustness, and strong performance even without extrapolation (i.e., the sequence length within the train dataset is equivalent to that in the test dataset), outperforming sinusoidal embedding~\cite{vaswani2017attention}.
-These advantages motivate our choice to extend ALiBi for time series data.}.
-To further improve efficiency, we replace standard multi-head attention with grouped query attention (GQA)~\cite{ainslie2023gqa}, assigning each group to focus on a specific period length, thereby allowing specialized modeling of distinct seasonal patterns.
+Transformers have demonstrated remarkable success in Large Language Models (LLMs)~\citep{yang2019xlnet}.
+Recently, several works have explored leveraging large language models for time series forecasting~\citep{liu2024unitime,ekambaram2024ttms,liu2024autotimes,cao2024tempo}.
+UniTime~\citep{liu2024unitime} proposes a language-empowered unified model for cross-domain time series forecasting.
+TEMPO~\citep{cao2024tempo} introduces prompt-based generative pre-trained Transformers for time series.
+These methods focus on leveraging LLM representations for TSF.
+However, unlike natural language, time series data exhibits a distinct periodic nature~\citep{xu2024cyclenet,fan2025pdg2seq,wu2021autoformer,wen2022transformers}.
+To bridge the gap, we extend the ALiBi bias~\citep{press2021train} by incorporating periodicity, enabling the model to capture repetitive seasonal trends\footnote{Although originally proposed to address input length extrapolation in natural language processing~\citep{press2021train}, ALiBi stands out for its simplicity, robustness, and strong performance even without extrapolation (i.e., the sequence length within the train dataset is equivalent to that in the test dataset), outperforming sinusoidal embedding~\citep{vaswani2017attention}.
+These advantages motivate our choice to extend ALiBi for time series data.}, making it fundamentally different from the LLM-based approaches.